Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 Eastern Casks.
 Five of these casks are rotted and empty.
 The wine name burned on each is Red Dragon Crush.
 Lining the interior of the sixth one is a patch of yellow mold (see "Dungeon Hazards" in chapter 5, "Adventure Environments," of the Dungeon Master's Guide).
 A character who inspects the cask closely and succeeds on a DC 13 Wisdom (Perception) check sees yellow mold in the cracks between the planks of the cask.
 If this cask is smashed open, the yellow mold releases a cloud of spores.

 Southern Casks.
 Two of these casks are rotted and empty.
-The wine name burned on each is Purple Grape­ mash No. 3.
+The wine name burned on each is Purple Grapemash No. 3.
 The middle one is home to a purplish black pudding that bursts forth if the cask is broken open.

 FORTUNES OF RAVENLOFT